New Zealand’s National Security System provides for a coordinated government response.

 Managing national security risk and supporting the country’s resilience is complex and involves a wide range of government agencies.

-New Zealand’s recent history is filled with examples of complex national security events that required all-of-government management.
-The Canterbury earthquakes, the response to the blackmail threat to poison infant formula and the Rena grounding are recent examples.
+New Zealand’s recent history is filled with examples of complex national security events that required all-of-government responses.
+Examples include Covid-19, Whakaari/White Island eruption, Christchurch mosque terror attack, Kaikoura and Canterbury earthquakes, the disruption to the Auckland fuel supply, the blackmail threat to poison infant formula and the Rena grounding.